 The NeuroCardioMetabol Group

-The major research focus of the group is on the complications of diabetes such as stroke, endothelial dysfunction, heart failure and central neurological complications.
-We also work on the identification of new therapies with special focus on the effects mediated by incretins.
-Our research is truly translational as we use preclinical experimental models and perform clinical research with randomized clinical studies and epidemiological methods (registry studies).
+Our research focus is on the pathophysiological mechanisms at the basis of the complications of diabetes such as stroke, endothelial dysfunction, heart failure and dementia.
+We also work on the identification of new therapies, with special focus on the effects mediated by incretins.
+Our research is translational as we use preclinical experimental models and perform clinical research with randomized clinical studies and epidemiological methods.

 Thomas Nyström, Professor, joint leadership of the group

 Cesare Patrone, Associate Professor, joint leadership of the group

 Vladimer Darsalia, Assistant professor, responsible of the preclinical in vivo activities

 David Nathanson, Senior research fellow, responsible of clinical stroke

 Martin Larsson, MD and PhD student

 Grazyna Lietzau, Post doc, preclinical